Skip to main content

 The four metrics we will track from day one: requests received, requests refused or narrowed, customers notified, and backdoors added (which will always read zero, because if it ever doesn’t, the warrant canary below disappears first).

-Warrant canary · coming at GA
+Warrant canary · coming at launch

 Some legal processes prohibit a company from telling its users they exist.
 A canary is a public statement updated on a fixed schedule; if the statement disappears or stops updating, users can infer that something the company was not allowed to disclose has happened.
-Pulse will publish its first canary at GA, signed by both founders, refreshed on the 1st and 15th of every month.
+Pulse will publish its first canary at launch, signed by both founders, refreshed on the 1st and 15th of every month.
 Below is the template; the signed version will live at pulsehq.tech/canary.txt.asc once it’s real.

 [ warrant canary · pulsehq.tech · TEMPLATE ]